 Diagnosis of retinopathy of prematurity is made by ophthalmoscopic examination, done by an ophthalmologist, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.

 Screening ophthalmoscopy is done in all infants weighing < 1500 g or < 30 weeks gestation at birth.
 Because disease onset is usually at 32 to 34 weeks gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is usually defined as the number... read more , screening begins at about 31 weeks gestational age.
+Neonatal gestational age is usually defined... read more , screening begins at about 31 weeks gestational age.
 Ophthalmologic examinations continue every 1 to 3 weeks (depending on the severity of the eye disease) until infants have growth of vessels into the periphery (equivalent to term).
 Because significant retinopathy of prematurity is rare in appropriately managed infants weighing > 1500 g at birth, alternative diagnoses should be considered in these infants (eg, familial exudative retinopathy, Norrie disease).